A05annex/SwervePathPlanning/README.md

 down in front of the driver), Specifically, the driver is at the bottom of the screen.
 The +X axis is always to the right (common engineering convention).
-We adopted the convention that the center of the competition field is (0.0,0.0) for red-blue alliance symmetry; and that the left corner closest to the driver is 0,0 for the 2021 at Home field.
+We adopted the convention that the center of the competition field is (0.0,0.0) for red-blue alliance symmetry; and that the left corner closest to the driver is 0,0 for the 2021 at Home field - both of which are reflected in our field descriptions for the 2020, 2021, and 2022 competitions.

 ## Change Log